Zorro (1957 TV series): Broadcast

-Reruns of the series aired on The Disney Channel starting the day the channel launched on April 18, 1983.
+Reruns of the series aired on the Disney Channel starting the day the channel launched on April 18, 1983.
 These continued until September 9, 2002.

 The 1957–1959 episodes were colorized in 1992.
-For a time they appeared in that format on The Disney Channel and elsewhere, often alternating with the original black-and-white versions.
+For a time they appeared in that format on the Disney Channel and elsewhere, often alternating with the original black-and-white versions.
 The series aired for ten years.

 Cozi TV aired reruns of the series from January 5, 2015, to December 31, 2016.
+Reruns of this series began airing on Grit on September 1, 2024.